Meet Our Faculty

-Stephanie's competitive achievements include being a titleholder at Step Up 2 Dance Competition two consecutive years in a row and the Overall High Scoring Soloist in the Advanced Category at Platinum Performing Arts Competition.
+Stephanie's competitive achievements include being a titleholder at Step Up 2 Dance Competition for two consecutive years in a row and the Overall High Scoring Soloist in the Advanced Category at Platinum Performing Arts Competition.
 Stephanie has also performed in full-length productions such as The Nutcracker and Cinderella as well as countless recitals and showcases with both dance and vocal performances.

 Stephanie is studying Human Development and Human Services at Merrimack College, where she is a recipient of the renewable President's Scholarship.
 At Merrimack, Stephanie is a member of "Mackapella", Merrimack's first co-ed Acapella group.
-As a member of Mackapella, Stephanie serves on the e-board as the group's
+In addition to being a member of Mackapella, Stephanie serves on the executive board as the group's treasurer.

 Both dancing and singing have been staples in Stephanie's life from a very young age.
 She enjoys spreading joy through both dance and music, whether it be with competing, teaching, or performing.
 At the BRDC, Stephanie teaches all ages at both the recreational and competitive levels.
 Stephanie loves creating a healthy and fun learning environment for all of her students.
 As a teacher, Stephanie can not wait to share her love and passion for performing with her students.